leaf-node/swirlnet.make-population/API.md

 ## Other methods

-Returns the current generation number:
+Returns the current generation number (generation numbers start at `0`):

         population.getCurrentGenerationNumber()